 Anandamide is another lipid found in chocolate that gives you a ‘happy-high’ feeling.
 This compound stimulates the production of dopamine that promotes the feeling of well-being (6).

 Surprisingly, chocolate also contains two other chemicals that delay the breakdown of anandamide in the brain, thus prolonging the feeling of well-being and happiness it creates (6).
-This is exactly what depressed individuals need!
+This is exactly what depressed individuals need (in moderation, of course)!